 By: Anna Hardie

-Anna Hardie is a first-year student in the Master of Public Policy program.
-She graduated from Mount Allison University in 2021 with a Bachelor of Arts in Economics and English Literature.
-Her policy interests include environmental and health policy.
-Anna is working towards pursuing a career in consulting for the public sector and is currently a Client Liaison at the Public Good Initiative.
+Anna Hardie is a second-year student in the Master of Public Policy program.
+Her policy interests include economic, environmental, and social policy.
+Anna is working towards pursuing a career in consulting for the public sector and is currently a Design Researcher at the Innovation Hub.